mt-inside/fsfuse/CODING_STYLE.md

 Everything always returns a copy.
 It is the caller's responsibility to free it.

+GOAL: add()/set() and other "input" methods should usurp ownership of what they're passed.
+If the caller wants a copy too they should copy it.
+That is, ownership goes "in", but copies come "out".
+NOW: I think most things take copies on the way in, e.g. indexnode_list_add(), listing and direntry ctors() etc.

 All locks should be "external".
 I.e. everything is single threaded and assumes it's used in e.g. an actor.
 If you want to use a class in a potentially multi-threaded way it is your responsibility to lock around it (e.g. by making yourself an actor)

 Utils and stuff should not be random static init & destroy.
 They should all be offred as objects which the clases that use them explicity depend on.